WeNYLee/Learning/README.md

 # Learning
-Organize learning techniques and applications

-Act as a resource to look for solutions and writing ideas.
+The repository organizes learning techniques and applications, aiming to be a resource for solutions and writing ideas.

 Note: